When you were a small child, your parents taught you to count

 If programming were just about numbers and arithmetic, it would be as

-Fortunately, there is much more to programming than numbers: text,
+boring as mathematics.
+Fortunately, there is much more to programming than

-Indeed, many people’s first program is one that displays just this string.
+Indeed, many people’s first program is one that displays exactly this string.

 Otherwise, you need to know that in addition to an arithmetic of numbers,

 DrRacket also knows about an arithmetic of strings.
-Thus,
+So here are two

 string by adding the second to the end of the first.
-As the first line
+As the first interaction

 shows, it does this literally, without adding anything between the two